 From a Darwinian perspective, this improves our species’ survival odds by protecting us from food scarcity.
-Picky eaters find themselves in a dangerous spot when they lose access to their main food source (see: pandas).
+In the animal kingdom, picky eaters find themselves in a dangerous spot when they lose access to their primary food source.

 Omnivores are always looking to diversify.
 When we’ve overfished our shores, we can find and grow plants to eat.
 When inclement weather kills our crops, we can find sources of meat.
 The pull toward variety keeps us resilient and ready to adapt.

-And it’s not just true with food.
-The same curiosity and resulting flexibility also applies to meeting new people, seeing new places, and trying new things.
+And it’s not just with food.
+The same curiosity and resulting flexibility also apply to meeting new people, seeing new places, and trying new things.

 Of course, we have to be cautious, too; all animals do.
 Healthy caution of new things helps populations survive predators, poisons, and plagues.
-So we can’t eat just any green goop growing on the wall of a cave, but let’s be honest, we still want to know what it tastes like.
+So we can’t eat just any green goop growing on the cave wall, but let’s be honest; we’re still curious.

-These two opposing drives lead to a very interesting emotional phenomenon.
+These two opposing drives lead to a fascinating emotional phenomenon.

 So try something new!
 Challenge your routine, but look after yourself, don’t venture too far all at once, and you’ll feel great after!

 Look, I know what you’re thinking: “Lemons?
-What a great place to revive that acid metaphor from earlier, and really give it its moment to shine.”
+What a great place to revive that acid metaphor from earlier and give it its moment to shine.”
 But look, that metaphor just isn’t working out.
-And instead of taking something that isn’t working for you and trying to squeeze it into something that’s not as bad, sometimes you just gotta walk away.
+And instead of taking something that isn’t working for you and trying to squeeze it into something that’s not as bad, sometimes you have to walk away.

 In other words, when life gives you lemons, you don’t have to make lemonade.

-When a car is so busted up that it’s an ethical issue to even sell it, we call it a lemon.
+When a car is so busted up that selling it becomes an ethical issue, we call it a lemon.
 There are laws against selling them.
-Do you make lemonade with that lemon, or do you go to court, get your money back, and look for a better car?
+So what do you do when someone sells you a lemon?
+Do you make lemonade with it, or do you go to court, get your money back, and look for a better car?
 I mean, what other fruit has that bad of a branding issue?
 And we’re still messing around with these sour yellow harbingers of dissatisfaction?
 Like it’s our job to make them better?

-It takes time, energy, and supplies to make lemonade, so if that wasn’t what you were looking for in the first place, then don’t settle for it now.
-Save your time and energy for something better.
+It takes time, energy, and supplies to make lemonade, so if that wasn’t what you were looking for in the first place, don’t settle for it now.
+Instead, save your time and energy for something better.

 Life will hit you with all kinds of stuff – good, bad, and ugly.
-It’s up to you what you keep and run with.
+It’s up to you what you keep.
 It’s up to you to advocate for yourself, push back, and choose abundance over scarcity.

-A lot of times, you’re better off getting back to your own adventure and keeping up the search for what you really want.
-Like a better fruit, with a higher pH value.
-There you go, acid joke.
-Boom, still got it.
+You’re often better off getting back to your own adventure and searching for what you want, like a better fruit with a higher pH value.
+There’s the acid joke.